 Caramelized Onion Topping

-- Preheat oven to 375 degrees F. Grease a 9×13 inch baking dish with ghee and set aside.
+- Preheat oven to 375 degrees F. Grease a 9×13 inch baking dish with avocado oil and set aside.

 - Heat a large stockpot with 4 quarts of water over high heat until boiling.